 Of course, defining your audience is not one-time business.
 Even as your channel grows, you should keep an eye on YouTube analytics (which we’ll discuss later in the article) to find out who actually watches your videos.

 Learning about the demographics and interests of your existing audience will help you further tailor your content to their needs, and thus, keep your channel growing.

-The next step is to analyze your competition, particularly the most subscribed channels in your niche.
-Doing so is an effective shortcut to understanding what kinds of videos appeal to your target audience.
+The next of our YouTube marketing strategy tips is to analyze your competition, particularly the most subscribed channels in your niche.
+Doing so is an effective shortcut to understanding what kind of video content appeals to your target audience.

 Ultimately, it’s the viewers who decide which channels get to the top.
 This means that top results are the closest to what your audience is looking for.
 Thus, to get there as well, you should learn from your most successful competitors.

-Once you have a fairly good idea about what makes your most successful competitors such, think about your unique value proposition.
+Once you have a fairly good idea about what makes your most successful competitors such, think about the unique value proposition of your YouTube channel.
 What value can you offer to your audience?
-Why should people choose to watch your videos over millions of others on YouTube?
+Why should people watch your videos over millions of others on YouTube?